argilla-io/argilla-cookbook/ui-finetune/README.md

 ![video](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/argilla-ui-hub/import_hub_dataset.mp4)

-The dataset configurator lets you define a feedback task in the UI based on the dataset that you're importing.
-In our case, we will use the default task, and add a question for relevance.
+Argilla will suggest a configuration based on the dataset.
+We can then add questions in the UI.
+In our case, we will use the default task, and add a rating question for relevance.
 This will allow us to filter the dataset based on categories or topics.

 ![alt text](../images/ui-finetune/argilla_config.png)

+The dataset configurator lets you define a the fields and questions for review.
+The fields can be text, conversation, or images.
+The questions can labels, ratings, rankings, or text.

 ### Filter the dataset